learn-co-curriculum/dsc-kernels-in-scikit-learn-lab/README.md

-Note that it takes quite a while to compute this.
-The score is slightly better than the best result obtained using decision trees, but do note that SVMs are computationally expensive.
-Changing kernels can even make computation times much longer.
+> Warning: It takes quite a while to compute this!
+The score is slightly better than the best result obtained using decision trees, but at the cost of computational resources.
+Changing kernels can make computation times even longer.

 ## Summary

 Great, you've got plenty of practice in on Support Vector Machines!
-In this lab you explored kernels and applying SVM on real-life data!
+In this lab you explored kernels and applying SVMs to real-life data!